jarquinia/ileana-jarquin/README.md

 💻 **Data Scientist** with a background in biomechanics, behavioral science, and applied machine learning
 📊 I specialize in **time series forecasting**, **computer vision**, and **real-world predictive analytics**
-🎓 M.S. in Biomechanics | Data Science Bootcamp Graduate (TripleTen)
+🎓 M.S. in Kinesiology - Biomechanics focus| Data Science Bootcamp Graduate (TripleTen)
 🧠 Passionate about building data-driven solutions that improve health, movement, and human performance

 ---